alexandermichels/alexandermichels.github.io/_pages/cv.md

 **Ph.D. in Spatial Informatics (in progress)**
 University of Illinois at Urbana-Champaign
 June 2019 - Present
+Advised by Dr. Shaowen Wang

+**M.S. in Geography & GIS (in progress)**
+University of Illinois at Urbana-Champaign
+August 2020 - Present
-Working under Dr. Shaowen Wang
+Advised by Dr. Shaowen Wang

 **B.S. in Mathematics and Financial Economics**
 Westminster College